Optimum_Legal_Family

 Our aim is, of course, to help you to get through the legal process – whether selling or buying – with the least possible stress.
 We will not make promises which we cannot keep, and we will communicate with you and keep you informed of progress throughout your conveyancing transaction.

-As we specialise in all aspects of the law relating to property, wills and probate we are not side-tracked by other commitments and so can focus on providing our clients with the practical help and advice which they deserve.
+As we specialise in all aspects of the law relating to property we are not side-tracked by other commitments and so can focus on providing our clients with the practical help and advice which they deserve.

 All of our staff are highly experienced and will be able to help you with any queries or concerns which you may have.
 Our clients appreciate the personal service that we offer.
 Our team is led by Iain Mason, a qualified solicitor who practised in property matters since 2001 – the team as a whole has over 50 years’ experience in property matters.